AtefRehan/AtefRehan/README.md

 👋 Hey there! 🚀 I'm currently immersed in ITI Intensive Training and diving into the exciting world of .NET technologies.
 I'm passionate about helping others, collaborating, and crafting awesome things together.

-💡 If you're curious about .NET  or want to chat, I'm your go-to person!
+💡 If you're curious about Java or other backend technologies like .NET  or want to chat, I'm your go-to person!
 Feel free to reach out to me through my Mail atefrehan111@gmail.com

 .
 Let's connect and bring some ideas to life!🌟